Late on your tax return ? Contact us !

 It may be worth taking out a 3rd pillar to reduce your tax bill and improve your situation once you retire.

-Your salary has increased, your situation has changed and you've been able to save a bit of money.
-It may be worth checking with your pension fund to see whether you can buy into it.
-A BVG/LPP purchase is 100% deductible from your income.
+Your salary has evolved, your situation has changed and you've been able to save a little money.
+It may be worthwhile checking with your pension fund to see whether a purchase is possible.
+The LPP buy-back is 100% deductible from your income.

 Maintenance contributions made to your ex-spouse following a divorce or de facto separation, as well as payments to your ex-spouse for minor children, are deductible.